Do Solar Lights Need Direct Sunlight? Set Them Up Properly

 - Related Read: 9 Solar Energy Myths and Misconceptions

 In short, solar lights do not need direct sunlight, but they will be most efficient when they are in direct sunlight.
-You want the solar lights to be in direct sunlight when they can be, but don’t fret if they are occasionally in shade.
+You want the solar lights to be in direct sunlight when they can be, but don’t fret if they are occasionally in the shade.
 Thanks to the battery and sensor, you should have stored energy.

-If you are having trouble positioning your solar light so that they produce enough energy, check your solar panels, use artificial lighting, and use separate solar panels when needed.
+If you are having trouble positioning your solar lights so that they produce enough energy, check your solar panels, use artificial lighting, and use separate solar panels when needed.
 This can help make up for lost light whenever the solar lights are not in direct sunlight for long periods of time.

 - How to Fix Solar Lights In 12 Easy Steps (with Pictures)